 top of page

-Top 10 Government Grants in Singapore for Small Businesses (2025 Update)
+Top 10 Government Grants in Singapore for Small Businesses (2025 Guide)

-Navigating business growth in Singapore can be challenging, especially for small business owners managing tight budgets.
-Fortunately, the Singapore Government offers a wealth of grants to help local SMEs innovate, digitize and expand.
-But with dozens of schemes available, knowing where to start can be overwhelming.
+Navigating business growth in Singapore can be challenging.
+Small business owners often manage tight budgets.
+Fortunately, the Singapore Government offers a variety of grants to help local SMEs innovate, digitize, and expand.
+However, with many schemes available, knowing where to start can be overwhelming.

-This 2025 guide breaks down the top 10 government grants in Singapore for small businesses, complete with official links, updated insights and expert context, so you can apply smart and grow faster.
+This 2025 guide breaks down the top 10 government grants in Singapore for small businesses.
+It includes official links, updated insights, and expert context, so you can apply smartly and grow faster.

-The EDG, administered by Enterprise Singapore, supports projects that drive innovation, productivity and internationalization.
-Over 7,300 businesses benefited from EDG in 2024 with a 15% increase in digitization projects in 2025.
+The EDG, administered by Enterprise Singapore, supports projects that drive innovation, productivity, and internationalization.
+Over 7,300 businesses benefited from the EDG in 2024, with a 15% increase in digitization projects expected in 2025.

 What the Grant Covers: